nazianafis/nazianafis/README.md

   />

 ### NAZIA NAFIS
-###### Graduate Student | ML Enthusiast
+###### Machine Learning | Deep Learning

 ---

 <br>

 👋🏼 Hi!
-I’m currently pursuing M.Tech in Computer Science, with a specialization in Artificial Intelligence.
+I’m a graduate student, currently pursuing M.Tech in Computer Science with specialization in Artificial Intelligence.

 🤖 I am passionate about machine learning and all things AI.